 BREAKTHROUGH IN EARLY PREVENTION OF COVID-19

-Last Friday, in a press conference in the US, leading emergency medicine experts who formed the Frontline COVID Critical Care Expert Group (FLCCC) with the lowest mortality rate, below 5% with the ‘MATH+ protocol (including steroids (methylprednisolone), ascorbic acid, anti-coagulant heparin + other nutrients such as vitamin D and zinc) have shown how to massively reduce the spread of COVID-19 and how to treat COVID-19 at home to shorten infection and to prevent the development.
+Last Friday, in a press conference in the US, leading emergency medicine experts who formed the Frontline COVID Critical Care Expert Group (FLCCC) with the lowest mortality rate, below 5% with the ‘MATH+ protocol (including steroids (methylprednisolone), ascorbic acid, anti-coagulant heparin + other nutrients such as vitamin D and What it does: Component of over 200 enzymes in the body, essential for growth, important for healing, controls hormones, aids ability to cope with stress…) have shown how to massively reduce the spread of COVID-19 and how to treat COVID-19 at home to shorten infection and to prevent the development.

 When a person is in a high risk community, for example a family member gets COVID-19 the odds of another family member getting COVID-19.
 There are four actions that work in such a situation – masks, social distancing, vitamin C and the anti-parasitical drug Ivermectin.
 This is a very safe and inexpensive drug based on over 3.7 billion doses showing remarkable safety.
 Like vitamin C, Ivermectin is helpful in both prevention in a high risk groups and in early treatment of infection.